Add-ons

 |---|---|---|

-device_type_string | string | Category of the device (e.g., "Activity Tracker") |
+device_type_string | string | Category of the device (for example, "Activity Tracker") |

 manufacturer_string | string | Device manufacturer name |